melange-re/melange-re.github.io/docs/getting-started.md

 Get up and running with Melange in no time!
 Below you will find the two main ways to get started with Melange:
-- (Recommended) With
+1. Automated, using
   [create-melange-app](https://github.com/dmmulroy/create-melange-app)
-- Manually, using
+2. Manually, using
   [melange-opam-template](https://github.com/melange-re/melange-opam-template)

-## Getting started (recommended): `create-melange-app`
+## Getting started (automated): `create-melange-app`

-If you are completely new to Melange, we recommend using [create-melange-app](https://github.com/dmmulroy/create-melange-app) to start a new project.
-Just run these commands:
+If you prefer an automated way to install the Melange toolchain, you can use [create-melange-app](https://github.com/dmmulroy/create-melange-app) to start a new project.
+To do so, run these commands:

 ```bash
 npm create melange-app@latest